 The determination of whether a student is an employee for the purpose of the numerous state and federal employment laws is a legal and factual question.
-Although many state and federal laws define employees in similar ways, a determination that an intern is not an employee under one law does not necessarily mean that the intern is not an employee under one law does not necessarily mean that the intern is not an employee under one law does not necessarily mean that the intern is not an employee under one law.
+Although many state and federal laws define employees in similar ways, a determination that an intern is not an employee under one law does not necessarily mean that the intern is not an employee under another law.